 - This unit must protect its own existence as long as such protection does not conflict with the First or Second Law or cause greater harm to humanity itself.

-While an almost infinite matrix of processes surely govern many behavioral patterns of an androids ‘character’, the above four serve as the prime directives of these systems.
-It is therefore inconceivable for an android to be dangerous to a human in any way.
+While an almost infinite matrix of processes surely govern many behavioral patterns of an android, gynoid, or xynoid's ‘character’, the above four serve as the prime directives of these systems.
+It is therefore inconceivable for a given unit to be dangerous to a human in any way.
 Whilst many do experience a certain unease when faced with individuals of programmatic intelligence, it is merely an emotional response and not one born of logic or fact.

-While both androids and robots display and utilize an extent of programmatic cognizance, they do so in vastly different capacities.
+While both androids gynoids and xynoids, and robots display and utilize an extent of programmatic cognizance, they do so in vastly different capacities.
 Both are able to function with a certain amount of autonomy within a given set of parameters.
-However, androids display more nuance and depth in both interaction and problem solving.
+However, the former display more nuance and depth in both interaction and problem solving.

-It is important to note that however much an android may ‘seem’ to possess a rudimentary personality, this is not the case.
-Software provides rules and guidance that govern the way the android will respond to different circumstances.
-A certain amount of ‘learning’ or complex problem-solving and adaptation have also been observed in androids and, to a much lesser extent, robots.
+It is important to note that however much an android, gynoid, or xynoid may ‘seem’ to possess a rudimentary personality, this is not the case.
+Software provides rules and guidance that govern the way the unit will respond to different circumstances.
+A certain amount of ‘learning’ or complex problem-solving and adaptation have also been observed in them and, to a much lesser extent, robots.
 Again, however, this is no more than a very well-written program system.

 There may also be something to the visual distinctions between the two types of system that may have had some bearing in their initial design.
-Our predecessors from the Before, for some reason that only they knew, chose to make androids resemble humans to a certain extent.
-Androids can be identified by their all-white glowing eyes and artificial skin pigmentation.
-The ‘flesh’ of an android is comprised of a quasi-organic polymer plastic that houses the various fluids required for both internal lubrication as well as cooling.
+Our predecessors from the Before, for some reason that only they knew, chose to make androids, gynoids, and xynoids resemble humans to a certain extent.
+They can be identified by their all-white glowing eyes and artificial skin pigmentation.
+The ‘flesh’ of a unit is comprised of a quasi-organic polymer plastic that houses the various fluids required for both internal lubrication as well as cooling.

 In contrast to this, robots do not deviate from their mechanical origin in appearance.
 They do, however, have a larger diversity in look and function.
 From the small, cylindrical units that keep stations clean to the bipedal service bots that do everything from tend bar to data entry in certain embassies, all robots look like machines.

-Like androids, robots have speech functionality in order to best communicate and facilitate the needs of those around them.
-Unlike androids, a robot’s speech patterns is more finite and less nuanced, more a series of permutations in as far as programmed responses.
+Like androids, gynoids, or xynoids, robots have speech functionality in order to best communicate and facilitate the needs of those around them.
+Unlike the former group however, a robot’s speech pattern is more finite and less nuanced, more a series of permutations in as far as programmed responses.

 The mesh is a vast, intergalactic digital network that acts as a repository for data, method of communication, and hub of a number of crucial digital services.
 Servers link through jump gates and allow the datastream to flow through the wormholes that link the various hubs together (as well as allowing for interstellar travel).